 1. Baseload.
 Baseload Entitlements are subject to the following:

-(a) Baseload Prices.

-(i) Capacity Price.
-The Capacity Price is as specified on the Letter Confirmation (Exhibit CA) for the Entitlement.

-(ii) Fuel Price.
-The Fuel Price is as specified on the Letter Confirmation (Exhibit CA) for the Entitlement.

-(b) Baseload Scheduling.
+(a) Baseload Scheduling.

 (i) Schedule Types.
 Buyer must submit a Day-Ahead Schedule for the Entitlement.
 Buyer must submit a Two-Day-Ahead Schedule for the Entitlement if notified to do so by ERCOT.

 (ii) Timing.
-Buyer must submit Day-Ahead Schedules and, if necessary, Two-Day-Ahead Schedules for the Entitlement to Seller no later than 3 hours before the deadline for Seller’s QSE to submit such initial schedules to ERCOT.
+Buyer must submit Day-Ahead Schedules and, if necessary, Two-Day-Ahead Schedules for the Entitlement to Seller no later than [3 hours] [1 hour] before the deadline for Seller’s QSE to submit such initial schedules to ERCOT.
 No Hour-Ahead Schedules are permitted.